-Read about his journey and his views about working in the construction industry and working for O’Neill & Brennan below;
+Read about his journey and his views about working in the Construction industry and working for O’Neill & Brennan;

 "The team at O’Neill & Brennan are really supportive and accommodating, making sure we receive regular on the job training with opportunities to develop within the company."